top of page

 The Western Roman Emperor Honorius, Jean-Paul Laurens (1880)

-After Theodosius died in AD 395, he left two sons: the older, Arcadius, ruled the Eastern Roman Empire while the other, a child of eleven, Honorius, ruled the western half.
-Though he would reign until AD 423, Honorius's only talent was an uncanny ability to stay in power.
-He did so for thirty years, despite being a weak and inept ruler.
-His reign saw warlordism take firm root in the western provinces.
-Court factions and usurpers spent just as much time stabbing each other in the back as they did in dealing with Rome's enemies.
-This would have calamitous consequences.
+After Theodosius died in 395, he left two sons: the older, Arcadius, controlled the eastern half of the Empire while the other, a child of eleven, Honorius, held the west in Ravenna.
+Though he reigned until 423, Honorius's only talent was an uncanny ability to stay in power.
+Despite being a weak and inept ruler, he did so for thirty years.
+During his troubled reign, warlordism took firm root.
+Court factions and usurpers spent just as much time stabbing each other in the back as they did dealing with Rome's enemies.
+This would have disastrous consequences.

-With the imperial center lacking a strong leader, rivals for power went at each other like scorpions in a bottle, often at a high cost to the state they were charged with defending.
-As Roman fought Roman to fill the power vacuum left by the new regime's incompetence, Rome's enemies took notice.
+With the imperial center lacking a strong leader, rivals for power went at each other like scorpions in a bottle, often at a high cost to the state they were supposed to defend.
+As Romans fought each other to fill the power vacuum left by the new regime's incompetence, Rome's enemies took note.

-And unlike his father and the other emperors of the fourth century, Honorius spent his reign cowering within Ravenna's walls rather than at the head of an army confronting Rome's foes.
-He delegated his martial responsibilities to subordinates who would use and abuse that power for personal gain as much as they did to buttress the regime they served.
-He was the first stay-at-home emperor since the god-awful Elagabalus (AD 218-222) in the early third century, and it couldn't have come at a worse time.
+Unlike his father and the other warrior emperors of the fourth century, Honorius spent his reign cowering behind Ravenna's walls rather than at the head of a field army confronting Rome's foes.
+He delegated his martial responsibilities to subordinates who would use and abuse that power for personal gain as much as they did to bolster the regime they served.
+He was the first stay-at-home emperor since the god-awful Elagabalus (218-222) two centuries ago, and it couldn't have come at a worse time.

-Alaric's Goths had been a constant threat since their victory at Adrianople in AD 378.
-Ever since then, they had remained within the Empire's borders, sometimes as allies, sometimes as foes, but never as subjects.
+Alaric's Goths had been a constant menace since their victory at Adrianople in 378.
+Since then, they had roamed the Balkans and northern Italy, fighting sometimes as allies, sometimes as foes, but never as subjects.

-On the Roman side was Honorius's talented commander, Stilicho, who led Rome's armies ably until Honorius had him murdered in AD 408.
-Stilicho had defeated Alaric's invasion of Italy in AD 401 and was the best counter to the Goths that the Romans had at the time.
-Still, palace intrigues hampered him, making Western Roman foreign policy inconsistent.
+On the imperial side was Honorius's talented commander, Stilicho, who ably led Rome's armies until Honorius had him murdered in 408.
+Stilicho had defeated Alaric's invasion of Italy in 401 and was the only real counter to the Goths that the Romans had at the time.
+Still, palace intrigues hampered him, making foreign policy inconsistent.
 But to be fair, Stilicho wasn't above doing a little scheming of his own.

-A series of foreign policy dominoes would begin falling in AD 405 when King Radagaisus led a large Germanic force that penetrated all the way into northern Italy.
+A series of foreign policy dominoes began falling in 405 when King Radagaisus led a large Germanic force that reached northern Italy.
 Stilicho stripped bare the defenses along the Rhine to meet this threat.
-After a short, bloody campaign, he succeeded in defeating and killing Radagaisus.
+After a short, bloody campaign, he defeated and killed Radagaisus.

 Unfortunately, his victory proved short-lived.
-On New Year's Eve of AD 406, a massive confederation of barbarians (Vandals, Suevi, and Alans) broke through the now-depleted frontier defenses and plundered the Roman cities in the Rhine and northern Gaul regions.
-Stilicho could do little about it since events in northern Gaul had become peripheral to imperial politics at this time.
-While Radagaisus was vanquished, Alaric's Goths remained a threat closer to home.
+On New Year's Eve of 406, a massive confederation of barbarians (Vandals, Suevi, and Alans) broke through the now-depleted Rhine frontier defenses and ravaged northern Gaul.

-And like Alaric's Goths, this newest mass migration across the Rhine was one-way, beginning an exodus that would take them from Germany through Gaul to Spain, and finally on to Carthage in North Africa over the next three decades.
-Now two large barbarian groups (Alaric's and the Vandal confederation) were loose within the Western Roman Empire's borders.
-It is a sign of the West's weakness that it was no longer strong enough to push them back across the Rhine.
-On the contrary, both groups began peeling away the Western Empire's core provinces and tax base, one by one.
+And like Alaric's Goths, this newest mass migration on the Rhine was one-way, beginning an exodus that would take them from Germany through Gaul to Spain and finally to Carthage in North Africa over the next three decades.
+Now two substantial groups (the Goths and the Vandal confederation) were loose within the Empire's borders.

-By the end of AD 406, Stilicho and Honorius were focused on Alaric's large Gothic force in Noricum (modern Austria) and the threat it posed to Italy, though they would take a swipe at eliminating Constantine in Gaul during the next year.
+By the end of 406, Stilicho and Honorius were focused on Alaric's dangerous Gothic force in Noricum (modern Austria) and the threat it posed to Italy.
 They were right to prioritize Alaric, even if they failed to stop him.

 Coin of Constantine III